 “Stay here for a moment,” Xan suggested.
 “I want to check out the entrance first.”

 Drake glanced around, then turned to Mom and said, “Let’s look for some way to cover the entrance a little better, eh?”
 They half-orc, who had been gazing southwest towards Diamond Lake, nodded agreement.

 When Xan was satisfied that there were no immediate dangers lurking for them within the entrance, he waved the others over.
 Natural light dimly illuminated a long hallway extending north into darkness, and taking a cue from Liberty’s eldritch light, Drake and Xan each lit their own lanterns.
 Mom shrugged, his night-kissed eyes having no need of artificial lights in darkened places.

 As they entered the cairn, a faint breeze brought with it sibilant whispers that sounded almost like sighing breath.
 It had to be a trick of the wind, but the effect was almost lifelike.
 The walls bore horizontal bands of deceptively simple geometric patterns at about waist level.
 In places, the bands revealed startling detail, but in others the walls looked as though they had been hacked apart with weapons or perhaps simply eroded by the rigors of time.
 Flakes of ancient paint, brilliant purple and a dull mustard hue, still clung to the walls in places, hinting at what must once have been a riot of color.
-A thin coat of dust coated the floor.
+A thin layer of dust coated the floor.